Zips: Arrival in the United States

-With increasing violence and government presence in Italy, Sicilians and Neapolitans alike found positions in the growing drug trafficking market of New York City's Five Families in the early 20th century.
+With increasing violence and government presence in Italy, Sicilians found positions in the growing drug trafficking market of New York City's Five Families in the mid-20th century.
 The Pizza Connection, a heroin-trafficking operation involving Salvatore Catalano, a capo of the Bonanno crime family, and Gaetano Badalamenti, a Sicilian mafioso, was largely organized by Zips.
 The Zips were effective because they were unknown in the United States and had no police records.
 They generally congregated in the Knickerbocker Avenue area.

-The younger Sicilian mafiosi became known for their reckless and undisciplined behavior, which gained unwanted attention for New York's crime families.
+The younger Sicilian mafiosi became known for their reckless and undisciplined behavior, which gained unwanted attention for New York's homegrown crime families.
 The Zips had no qualms about murdering people who had been considered off-limits by the American Mafia, such as police officers, judges, and women and children.
 They were also known for using bombs to kill their targets.
 Although bombings were commonly used by the Sicilian Mafia, American mafiosi have usually shied away from bombs out of concern that they could put innocent people at risk.
-Zips were also known to have killed victims who were terminally ill.
+Zips were also known to have killed enemies who were already on their deathbeds.
 In the Sicilian Mafia, when someone is marked for death, that person cannot be allowed to die of natural causes.

-The group was tolerated because they earned millions for the families, specifically the Bonanno and Gambino families.
-Both Carmine Galante and Carlo Gambino used zips for running narcotics and conducting murders.
-Galante's two personal bodyguards Cesare Bonventre and Baldo Amato, were Zips.
+The group was tolerated because they earned millions of dollars for the families, specifically the Bonanno and Gambino families.
+Both Carmine Galante and Carlo Gambino used zips for drug-running and contract killing.
+Galante's two personal bodyguards, Cesare Bonventre and Baldo Amato, were Zips.

 Many Italian-American mobsters distrusted the Zips.
 Bonanno soldier Benjamin "Lefty" Ruggiero explained in a conversation to undercover FBI agent Joseph "Donnie Brasco" Pistone:

 "Lots of people hate him [Galante]...
 There's only a few people he's close to.
 And that's mainly the Zips...
 Those guys are always with him.
 He brought them over from Sicily, and he uses them for different pieces of work and for dealing all that junk [drugs].
 They're as mean as he is.
 You can't trust those bastard Zips.
 Nobody can.
 Except the Old Man."

 On another occasion, Ruggiero told Pistone, "They hate the American people.
-They hate the American wiseguys."
+They hate the American wiseguys".
 Bonanno soldier Anthony Mirra told Pistone, "The Zips are clannish and secretive.
 They are the meanest killers in the business".